If you wonder which Medicare Advantage plans cover dental implants, you may want to break down the problem by treatment steps.

 First, Medicare is primarily health insurance that covers medically necessary oral care.
 Therefore, all Advantage plans might pay for specific early-stage procedures.

-Second, the optional dental riders you can purchase might also pay for some early treatments that prepare your jaw and gums – even if they exclude coverage for implants.
+Second, the optional dental riders you can purchase might also pay for early treatments that prepare your jaw and gums – even if they exclude coverage for implants.

 Third, several companies promote Advantage plans that cover implants but offer them in select regions.
 Therefore, you have to verify before you buy.

-Medicare Advantage Covering Early Dental Implant Steps
+Medicare Advantage For Early Steps

 Finding a Medicare Advantage Plan (Part C) that covers the early-stage dental implant treatment steps is often easier because these procedures have broad applications.